Free Insurance Verification

 Family group counseling might include:

-- Instructing group members about how families operate and how their own family operates.
+- Educating group members about how families operate and how their own family operates.

 - Requiring all family members to take personal responsibility for issues.